semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 For an example of a good rule message, see: [this rule for Django's mark_safe](https://semgrep.dev/r?q=python.django.security.audit.avoid-mark-safe.avoid-mark-safe).

+Use the YAML multiline string operator `>-` when rule messages span multiple lines.
+This presents the best-looking rule message on the command-line without having to worry about line wrapping or escaping the quote or backslash characters.

 :::info
-'mark_safe()' is used to mark a string as *safe* for HTML output.
+`mark_safe()` is used to mark a string as *safe* for HTML output.
 This disables escaping and may expose the content to XSS attacks.
-Use 'django.utils.html.format_html()' to build HTML for rendering instead.
+Instead, use `django.utils.html.format_html()` to build HTML for rendering.
 :::

 ### Rule quality checker

 When you contribute rules to the rules repository, our quality checkers (linters) evaluate if the rule conforms to r2c standards.
 The `semgrep-rule-lints` job runs linters on a new rule to check for mistakes, performance problems, and best practices for submitting to the Semgrep rules repository.
-To improve your rule writing, you can actually use Semgrep itself to [scan semgrep-rules](https://r2c.dev/blog/2021/how-we-made-semgrep-rules-run-on-semgrep-rules/).
+To improve your rule writing, use Semgrep itself to [scan semgrep-rules](https://r2c.dev/blog/2021/how-we-made-semgrep-rules-run-on-semgrep-rules/).

 ### Including additional details with rule metadata